RCsanchez1/Employee-Tracker/README.md

 This command-line application manages a company's employees using node, inquirer, and MySQL.

 ### Prerequisites
   * Git terminal
   * Node
   * MySQL and MySQL Workbench (or the terminal instead of MySQL Workbench)

-### Installing
-    1. Go to https://github.com/ruthtech/employee-tracker and click on the "Clone or Download" button.
-    2. Choose "Download ZIP".
-    3. Unzip into a directory.
-If you're on Windows, open File Explorer and navigate to the download directory.
-Select the ZIP file, right click, and choose "Extract All".
-Accept the default location.
-    4. Once the file is unzipped, navigate to employee-tracker-master.
-    5. If you don't have the prerequisites installed, type the following:
-       * npm install inquirer
-       * npm install mysql
-       * npm install console-table
-    6. Then use your Git terminal to execute index.js.

 ## Running the tests